On skip connections and normalisation layers in deep optimisation: Practical implications

 \subsection{CIFAR and ImageNet}

 We now test Hypothesis \ref{hyp} on CIFAR and ImageNet.
-We replace all of the convolution-skip connections in the ResNet architecture \cite{resnetv2} with sum(average pool, convolution)-skip connections as in ResAvg above, leaving all else unchanged.
-Hypothesis \ref{hyp} predicts that these modifications will improve training speed.
-We used the PyTorch code from the KuangLiu github repo\footnote{https://github.com/kuangliu/pytorch-cifar}.
-On CIFAR10/100, the models were trained using SGD with a learning rate of 0.1 and cosine annealing, without data augmentation and without momentum or weight decay, for 25 epochs.
-On ImageNet, the models were trained using exactly the training regime from the PyTorch ImageNet example\footnote{https://github.com/pytorch/examples/tree/main/imagenet}, including weight decay, momentum and augmentation.
-Figures \ref{fig:cifars} and \ref{fig:imgnet}, plotted with a log scale on the $y$-axis for ease of distinction, shows that the prediction of Hypothesis \ref{hyp} is indeed borne out by experiments\footnote{Plots with linear scale in the supplementary material}.
-Intriguingly, the modifications also improve validation accuracy.
+We replace all of the convolution-skip connections in the ResNet architecture \cite{resnetv2} with sum(average pool, convolution)-skip connections as in Equation \eqref{resavg} above, leaving all else unchanged.
+Hypothesis \ref{hyp} predicts that these modifications will improve training speed, which we verify using default PyTorch initialisation schemes.

+We trained PreAct-ResNet18 on CIFAR10/100 and PreAct-ResNet50 \cite{resnetv2} on ImageNet using standard training regimes (details can be found in the appendix), performing respectively 10 and 3 trial runs on CIFAR and ImageNet.
+We performed the experiments at a range of different learning rates.
+We have included figures for the best performing learning rates on the \emph{original} model (measured by loss value averaged over the final epoch) in Figure \ref{fig:cifarimagenet}, with additional plots and validation accuracies in the appendix.
+Validation accuracies were not statistically significantly different between the two models on CIFAR10/100.
+Although the modified version had statistically significantly better validation accuracy in the ImageNet experiment, we believe this is only due to the faster convergence, as the training scheme was not sufficient for the model to fully converge.